-Any MTL user can inactivate their MTL computer access (and stop the associated fee) by logging into MTL MUMMS, clicking on the Manage Your Services link and changing their Service Level to MUMMS Only.
+Any MTL user can inactivate their MTL computer access (and stop the associated fee) by logging into MTL-NANO MUMMS, clicking on the Manage Your Services link and removing *all* their MTL-related lab services.

-If you need assistance with MTL MUMMS or are having difficulty requesting inactivation of a user or computer, then please e-mail either mumms [at] mtl.mit.edu or mumms-problems [at] mtl.mit.edu
+If you need assistance with MTL-NANO MUMMS or are having difficulty requesting inactivation of a user or computer, then please e-mail either mumms [at] mtl.mit.edu or mumms-problems [at] mtl.mit.edu

 User Accounts Policy

 MTL does not allow the sharing of user accounts.
 All users who need access to MTL services must request their own accounts.

 Individual research groups, administrative groups, lab groups, and other organizations can operate their own networked computers and peripherals.
 However, the MTL must be involved in connecting all hardware on the MTL network.
 This is imperative to ensure that the configuration, networking, and security options are consistent with the requirements for shared and safe use on our network.
 Please contact problems [at] mtl.mit.edu to schedule all workstation, server, and personal computer setups, including laptops.
 MTL does not recommend personal laptops be put on the MTL Windows Domain, but does have a number of software applications that can be installed for you.